heidihendry/camelot/README.md

 #### Manage camera trap stations

-This menu shows camera trap stations currently in the field, and also allows you to add another camera trap station to the field.
+This menu shows all past and present camera trap stations, and also allows you to add another camera trap station to the field.
 A quick refresher: a camera trap station is one or two cameras at a specific location.

 There are two pages in setting up a new camera trap.
 The first page has the *essential* information.
 All of the fields on this screen must be completed, with the exception of the "secondary camera" in the case there was only 1 camera installed.
 While on the subject of cameras, don't be concerned about the distinction between "primary" and "secondary" cameras: Camelot is a fair master and treats both cameras equally.